-GOALS FY 2023 STATUS FY 2024 PROJECTED FY 2023 thy environment by removal and disposal of garbage, ther debris in a timely manner.
-Ongoing Ongoing ens a community that promotes health through good e preserving the environment for future generations.
-Ongoing Ongoing e communication with the public and explore ways to service and communication.
-Ongoing Ongoing FY 2024 nal services to provide to City residents and rove customer service.
+GOALS FY 2023 STATUS FY 2024 PROJECTED FY 2023 1.
+Maintain a healthy environment by removal and disposal of garb yard waste, and other debris in a timely manner. page, Ongoing Ongoing 2.
+To provide citizens a community that promotes health through g infrastructure while preserving the environment for future generation Ongoing 3.
+Provide effective communication with the public and explore was improve customer service and communication. ys to Ongoing Ongoing FY 2024 · • Explore additional services to provide to City residents and businesses to improve customer service.
 Ongoing Complete